-- FREE product training for effective product usage such as clean and robust data feed by your sales team.
+- Product training for effective product usage such as clean and robust data feed by your sales team.

-- FREE strategic support for continued guidance can help your sales team adopt industry best practices to derive maximum benefit from your CRM investment.
+- FREE strategic support for continued guidance can help your sales team adopt industry best practices.
+This can derive maximum benefit from your CRM investment.

 - In-app sales motivation to help your sales team keep sales engagement high and inculcate healthy product usage habits.

-- FREE in-app technical support for quick tickets creation and problem-solving.
+- FREE in-app technical support for quick ticket creation and problem-solving.

 - A collaboration stack with unlimited user access to leverage the collective knowledge that resides within your organization and all your external stakeholders like consultants, vendors, and partners.

 - New product updates like Artificial Intelligence to help your business scale with appropriate technology to match business requirements.
-The AI Engine will provide your sales team with intelligence around your data and timely insights to help make the right decisions.
+The AI Engine will provide your sales team with intelligence around your data.
+Hence, you will get timely insights to help make the right decisions.

 In essence, successful CRM adoption and long-term returns on such investments will continue to be a challenge for most organizations.
 Growing Businesses must recognize that, unlike enterprises, they require a comprehensive support system to enable successful CRM adoption and drive adoption success.